tarampampam/mustpl/README.md

 $ docker kill mustpl_example
 ```

-That this approach is easier than using `sed`, `awk`, and other tools to modify the configuration files before running the main application, isn't it?
+This approach is easier than using `sed`, `awk`, and other tools to modify the configuration files before running the main application.
 But despite this, no one is restricting you from using the entrypoint scripts 😉

 ## 📰 Changes log